DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

   caption: "Figure 19: Data sharing agreement"
 }) }}

-We included a mid-journey ‘start page’ after DfE Sign In and the DSA, in case the user had forgotten the details of what they would need to do.
+We included a mid-journey ‘start page’ after DfE Sign-in and the DSA, in case the user had forgotten the details of what they would need to do.

 {{ appFigure({
   image: {